 Andrew has extensive professional experience in the water resources industry and has worked predominantly on projects ranging from small-scale hydraulic models to large catchment analyses for future developments.
 He has worked extensively with local government agencies, mining resource companies and private developers across Australia on projects of all sizes.
 Andrew’s core technical skills lie in numerical modelling of hydrologic, hydraulic and water quality processes.
 He also has strong project management skills and excels in developing stakeholder relationships and undertaking community consultation sessions.

 Astrid is an established, skilled and passionate Principal Coastal Engineer with extensive postgrad experience, across corporate and government sectors with a passion for coastal and environmental projects.

 She has a wealth of national and international experience across a variety of waterway, coastal and maritime-related projects, including; sustainability, environmental impact assessment, climate change, coastal and estuarine processes investigations (including hydraulics & sediment transport), coastal hazard assessments (including coastal risk and adaptation), beach nourishment, seawall design, scour design, vegetation projects, waterway design, structural condition assessments, rock structure design, ship impact, tidal energy, metocean analysis, environmental loading, port master planning, fender design, berthing processes and cyclone shelter design.

 Joining Water Technology 2006, Ben has extensive floodplain and waterway management experience.
 Based in our regional Victorian Wimmera Office, Ben completes the majority of his work in regional areas for both government and private clients.
 Ben has lead and completed numerous hydrologic and hydraulic studies and erosion control projects across the state.
 During 2010, Ben worked with GWMWater in their Project Delivery Team, tendering, project managing and supervising large works projects.
 He also worked with Glenelg Hopkins CMA during 2013, assisting in the delivery their $2.5m flood recovery funding post the 2010/2011 flood events.

-Ben is Water Technology’s Regional General Manager of Victoria and the National Practice Lead for Catchments and Flooding.
+Ben is Water Technology’s Regional General Manager of Victoria.